drewburr/3D_Pinball_Game/guide.md

   - The second rollover is hidden under the Launch Ramp.
 - If the Ball rolls over a fuel rollover points are awarded and the light is lit.
 - The top (blue) rollover is worth more points if it is out when rolled over.
-  - Bottom 5 – 500 points
+  - Bottom 5 - 500 points
-  - Top (blue) – 500 points when lit, 1500 points when dark.
+  - Top (blue) - 500 points when lit, 1500 points when dark.
 - Rolling over un-lit Fuel Rollovers increases the fuel supply.
-- For more information refer to the 'Re-fuel' part of the 'Secondary Objectives' section.
+- For more information refer to the 're-fuel' part of the 'Secondary Objectives' section.

 ### Space Warp Rollover
 - Single round green Rollover at the top-left of the Table below the Satellite Bumper.
 - Hit this Rollover to turn on the Return Lane Lights.
-    * This element is worth 0 points.
+  - This element is worth 0 points.

 ## Drop Targets
 Yellow squares which fall when hit.